Engineering — Note 01

 Hand it back better than we found it.

 Architecture notes, runbooks, and decision records ship with the code — not as a separate cleanup project at the end.
 When we hand a project off, the next team should be able to keep going without us.
-Even if you'd rather we stayed.

 Good engineering looks unremarkable from the outside.
 Things just work.
 Deploys are boring.
 Nobody gets paged.
-Users get what they came for.

 — How we measure a job well done